Get your bandana on!

 Rock a bandana on 3 March and get creative with your fundraising ideasWear It Out

-Fundraise with family, friends and members of your local community, raising vital funds and awareness to help us beat brain tumours.
+We have lots of ideas for ways you can fundraise with family, friends and members of your local community, helping us to defeat brain tumours.

 Planning a dinner or ball is a great way to bring your family and friends together, to enjoy an evening of food, wine and entertainment while raising vital funds in aid of The Brain Tumour Charity.
 Find out more about the impact your money makes.

 A classic fundraising idea, auctions and raffles work well on their own or as part of another event.
 Ask friends or local businesses if they would be willing to donate a prize.
 You could see if your local school, community group, church or work place would let you include one as part of event they are already planning.

 If you are celebrating a special birthday, wedding or anniversary, why not remember The Brain Tumour Charity by asking friends and family to give a donation instead of gifts or flowers.

 Get your family and friends together for a day of fun and games.
 Fairground style stalls, face paints, music, a bbq and bouncy castle are all fabulous family fundraising ideas!
 Sell tickets beforehand and hold a raffle or auction on the day.

 Be it football, rugby, tennis or cricket, hosting a match or tournament is a great way to play against friends and attract a crowd of supporters.
 Charge teams to enter, sell tickets or hold a collection and you will be well on your way to being a premier league fundraiser!

 Put on a show and sell tickets to the public.
 Invite friends to contribute and discover their hidden talents, be it by storytelling, singing, playing an instrument.